archywigglestyn/The-Smokey-Powell/README.md

 Solid State relay.
 It has three extra probe inputs to be used as meat probes.
 Wifi is used to connect to the cloud.

-The blynk app is used as the main interface and is worth noting that all the information runs though the cloud.
-So one could be shopping for supplies, while also monitoring ones bbq back at home.
+The blynk app is used as the main interface from your phone or mobile device.
+It is worth noting that all the information runs through the cloud.
+This means one could be shopping for supplies, while also monitoring ones bbq back at home.

 A 4x20 I2c LCD is used as a local display and four buttons as the interface controls.
 The local interface is a little clunky.
 The main interface was intended to be the blynk app.